rlugojr/linkurious-enterprise-manual/en/style/size-edges.md

 We click on the ```Size``` icon.

 A new menu appears.
-It makes it possible to set the ```Min/max size difference```, the difference in size between the node with the lowest value and the node with the highest value.
+It makes it possible to set the ```Min/max size difference```, the difference in size between the edge with the lowest value and the edge with the highest value.

 If we want to view the difference in ```raised amount``` we are going to set the ```Min/max size difference``` to ```2```.